ifo/filewalk/README.md

 #### Simple

 filewalk should have minimal configuration and minimal options.
-It should do the one thing it is trying to do well.
+It should do well only the one thing it is trying to do.